 2) The Appellant or Representative will be provided an opportunity to present the case, to substantiate the nature of the appeal, to call witnesses and to ask questions;

 3) Committee members, including non-voting League members and all witnesses will have the opportunity to ask questions and to explore in detail the nature of the appeal;

 4) The Appellant or Representative will have the opportunity to summarize the case:

 5) Voting by the Committee Members will take place, in camera, at the conclusion of the hearing.
 A simple majority will determine the outcome;

-8) The decision of the HEO MIDGET AAA League Appeal’s Committee is final subject to further appeal to the HEO MINOR under prevailing appeal rules and guidelines of that Association.
+8) The decision of the HEO U18 AAA League Appeal’s Committee is final subject to further appeal to the HEO MINOR under prevailing appeal rules and guidelines of that Association.

 9) Appeals should be forwarded to:

 Director of Risk & Discipline (see website for contact information).

 Participation in the HEO U18 AAA program is on a totally voluntary basis.
 When a team selects a player, the team is making a commitment to that player for the entire hockey season.
 As such the player (and their family and/or guardian) who agrees to participate is expected to have the same level of commitment.
 It is the League’s policy that refunds of registration fees will not be made.